 If your instrument does not include the environmental control system, contact your Molecular Devices representative to discuss adding this optional feature to your instrument.
+See Obtaining Support on page 20 for details.

-Environmental Control System Warnings and Cautions
+Environmental Control System Safety

 Take note of the following when using the environmental control system: